PeterKaa1/CSharp-RPS/README.md

-# CSharp-Open-Source-Rock-Paper-Scissors-Game
+# CSharp-Open-Source-Rock-Paper-Scissors-Game-Discontinued
-The open source game of Rock Paper Scissors made in vanilla C#.
+A discontinued open source game of Rock Paper Scissors made in vanilla C#.

 Changelog: